 Looking for an experience that will leave you feeling merry and bright?
-Why not enjoy a scavenger hunt through the World’s Largest Christmas Store.
-Grab a copy of Bronner’s Scavenger Hunt or create your own ornament challenge by asking friends and family for ideas and see what you can find!
+Why not enjoy one of Bronner’s scavenger hunts?!
+Print a copy of our free Bronner’s Scavenger Hunt before your next visit or choose one of our 75th anniversary scavenger hunts and scour the World’s Largest Christmas Store!
+Alternatively, you create your own ornament challenge by asking friends and family for ideas and see what you can find!

 (Bronner’s Bucket List is another fun way to pass the time!)

 Bronner’s originator Wally Bronner was deeply moved when he first discovered the peaceful chapel in Oberndorf, Austria, in 1976 on one of his European buying trips.
 He set out on a journey to to replicate that chapel (with permission from the Austrian government) in Frankenmuth, Michigan.
 Enjoy the the serenity of “Silent Night”resounding through the grounds as you walk up sidewalks lined with over 300 translations of the beloved Christmas carol.
 Bronner’s Silent Night Memorial Chapel is free to visit and open daily for visitation and meditation.